toa-io/toa/documentation/contributing/cycle.md

 > ![Important](https://img.shields.io/badge/Important-red)<br/>
 > Ensure the completeness of the set of scenarios as it is the iteration completion criteria.

-At this point behaviour tests either failing or not executable due to missing implementation of new steps.
+At this point scenarios either failing or not executable due to missing implementation of new steps.

-> Failing or not executable behaviour tests are not the reason not to
+> Failing or not executable scenarios are not the reason not to
 > [commit](development.md#commits).
-Actually, failing behaviour tests is a permanent state of any
+Actually, failing scenarios is a permanent state of any feature
-> feature branch until the iteration is completed.
+> branch until the iteration is completed.

 ## Decomposition